sybrenjansen/mpire/docs/usage/index.rst

 We use ``worker_id + 1`` here because the worker IDs start at zero, and we reserve position 0 for the progress bar of the main WorkerPool.

-Note that we use a ``multiprocessing.Lock`` here to make sure the progress bar updates do not happen at the same time.
-This is because the ``tqdm`` package is not thread-safe and definitely not process-safe without it, which could mess up the display.

 .. note::